joshkraft/github-actions-for-data-scraping/DRAFT.md

 Before beginning, you must gain access to the Twitter API by signing up for the [Twitter Developer Platform](https://developer.twitter.com/en/docs/twitter-api).
 Once you have been accepted, create an Application with Read/Write access, and make sure to securely store your Consumer Key, Consumer Secret, Access Token, and Access Token Secret.

-There are three main files that make this project work:
+There are four main files that make this project work:

 1. **scrape.py**: Python script performs the actual data collection.
 2. **most_recent_tweet_id.json**: Stores the last retrieved Tweet ID for each user.